Crisis communications 101: Take a breath

-Compass Rose has supported clients over the years who have been caught up in highly pressured crises.
-Our team of experts has an unmatched breadth of experience in managing crises at the highest levels of government and across the private sector.
+At Compass Rose, our team of experts has an unmatched breadth of experience in managing issues at the highest levels of government and across the private sector.

 — KEN POLK, PUBLIC AFFAIRS COUNSELLOR

-There is no cookie-cutter crisis communication plan that fits all circumstances; however, in our experience at Compass Rose, effective crisis communication strategies have common elements.
-Here are a few:
+There is no cookie-cutter crisis communication plan that fits all circumstances.
+However, effective crisis communication plans have common elements:

 Regular business processes will not do in a crisis.
-It is imperative to assign a dedicated crisis management team composed of policy, procedural, legal and communications leaders who can rapidly get to the bottom of the situation and collaboratively work out a strategic way forward.
+It is imperative to assign a dedicated crisis team composed of policy, procedural, legal, and communications experts who have a mandate to get to the bottom of the problem.

-Today's 24-hour news cycle is rife with inaccuracies, rumours, insinuations, and misinformation.
-Effective crisis management requires the capacity both to search out and find inaccuracies but also the information at hand to rapidly correct them.
+Today's relentless 24-hour news cycle is rife with inaccuracies, rumours, insinuations and misinformation.
+Effective crisis communication includes the ability to find inaccuracies and rapidly correct them.

 With 30 years' experience helping politicians, the federal public service and clients with strategic communications in high profile crisis situations, Ken is a crisis communications expert always looking for the uncommon common good.